 CoC Web Hosting

 TSO offers secure and managed web hosting for CoC administrative, instructional, and research business needs.
-Services are provided via a number of web server resources ranging basic HTML and scripting sites to Content Management Systems (e.g. Drupal and Mediawiki).
+Services are provided via a number of web server resources ranging basic HTML and scripting sites to Content Management Systems (e.g. Drupal).
 Most of the web servers are hosted in CoC data centers and managed by TSO, but an increasing number of sites are being hosted with OIT's web hosting service.
 Content on these sites are managed by CoC departmental stakeholders.
 Examples of TSO-managed web servers include:

 - Main CoC web site (http://www.cc.gatech.edu)